-Many accidents that occur on other peoples' property happen because of negligent conduct by the property owners or individuals who were entrusted to care for the property's upkeep.
-At the Cederberg Law Firm, attorney Jim Cederberg handles premises liability claims from his office in Boulder, Colorado.
-For more information about your case, contact him for a free consultation.
+Many accidents that occur on other peoples’ property happen because of negligent conduct by the property owners or individuals who were entrusted to care for the property’s upkeep.
+At the Cederberg Law Firm, attorneys Jim and Luke Cederberg handle premises liability claims from their office in Boulder, Colorado.
+For more information about your case, contact them for a free consultation.

 Holding the Responsible Party Liable for Your Injuries

 The concept of premises liability is very broadly defined, and can include not only the owner but also someone who creates a condition or conducts an activity on the land.
-Usually, owners remain responsible regardless of whether they have contracted with someone else to maintain the area.
+Owners may remain responsible even if they have contracted with someone else to maintain the area.

 Hazards arise in many forms.
 Common scenarios are misplaced merchandise in stores, spilled merchandise, clutter, objects or equipment left in public access areas, active operations in areas where customers are present, falling merchandise in warehouse-type stores, accumulations of ice or snow, poorly maintained areas with potholes or cracked concrete, slippery flooring material, poorly maintained or out-of-code steps, and open trenches in construction areas.

 Protecting Evidence of Premises Liability

 It is crucial that the condition that caused the fall be documented.
 If it is a transitory condition such as ice or snow or work in progress, it may be possible to get someone to photograph or videotape the area before the condition has been substantially changed.